Torsion of the Khovanov homology: Introduction

-The following conjecture is a bit optimistic, but its confirmation would be very exciting, since the torsion seems to be easier to read from the diagram than the rest of the homology. \begin{myconj} Two prime knots have the same ranks of the Khovanov homology iff they have the same torsion. \end{myconj} Among about 12'000 of prime knots for which the Khovanov homology was already calculated, there are almost 7'000 pairs (not counting mirror images) having the same ranks.
-They are exactly the pairs of knots that have the same torsion.
+The following conjecture is a bit optimistic, but its confirmation would be very exciting, since the torsion seems to be easier to read from the diagram than the rest of the homology. \begin{myconj} If two knots have the same torsion in their Khovanov homology, then they have the same ranks as well.
+In other words, the Khovanov homology of a knot is completely determined by its torsion. \end{myconj}

+\begin{rem} There are many examples of knots which have the same ranks in the Khovanov homology but different torsion.
+Some of the first ones are $14^n_{9933}$ and the mirror image of $15^n_{129763}$.
+The former one is T-simple, while the latter one is T-fancy. \end{rem}

-In this paper we prove the following results. \begin{mainthm}[cf. Conjecture~\ref{conj:tors-2-only}] Khovanov homology of every H-slim link has no torsion or order $p$ for any $p$ other than a power of $2$. \end{mainthm} \begin{maincor} Khovanov homology of every non-split alternating link has no torsion or order $p$ for any $p$ other than a power of $2$. \end{maincor}
+In this paper we prove the following results. \begin{mainthm} Khovanov homology of every H-slim link has no torsion of order $p^k$ for any odd prime $p$ and $k\ge1$. \end{mainthm} \begin{maincor} Khovanov homology of every non-split alternating link has no torsion of order $p$ for any $p$ other than a power of $2$. \end{maincor}

-We prove Theorem~\ref{thm:H-slim==>no-odd-torsion} by showing that for every H-slim link Conjecture~\ref{conj:barnatan-knight} holds true not only for homology over $\Z$, but also for homology over $\Z_p$ for all odd prime $p$.
-This can be proved using a slight modification of Lee's methods from~\cite{Lee-alt-links}.
+We prove Theorem~\ref{thm:H-slim==>no-odd-torsion} by showing that Conjecture~\ref{conj:barnatan-knight} holds true for every H-slim link not only for rational homology, but also for homology over $\Z_p$ for all odd prime $p$.
+This is done using a slight modification of Lee's methods from~\cite{Lee}.